nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerWeb.rst

 Create a container image
 ----------------------------------

-The blank project has a plugin named `Jib <https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin>`_ (External sites, English) built in to create an image of a Docker container.
+The blank project has a plugin named `Jib <https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin>`_ (External sites) built in to create an image of a Docker container.

 The ``jib: dockerBuild`` goal of this plugin can be executed to create a container image.